 The Residential Hall computing network (ResNet) is managed by Apogee Telecom.
 Prior to using My-ResNet, students must set-up an Apogee account.
 This can be done prior to coming to campus or when you arrive in your residential hall.

 Apogee offered both wired and wireless internet connections in the residence halls.
 If you forgot to bring a network cable to campus, you can purchase a standard 25’ network cable at the Ithaca College Bookstore.

 Ithaca College has three wireless networks, accessible from various locations around campus: My-ResNet, ICAirnet and ICAirnet-Secure.
 The My-ResNet wireless network is available in all academic, administrative, and residential buildings.
 ICAirnet and ICAirnet-Secure are only available in academic and administrative buildings.
 ITS manages wireless in academic and administrative areas, while Apogee manages wireless in the residence halls.

 Parnassus is the Human Resources and Financial Services system for employees.
 If you have a job on campus, you will use Parnassus to record your time worked and view your personal employee information.
-Parnassus is accessed with your Netpass username, and the default password is the first two characters of your Netpass username, a plus (+) sign, and the last six digits of your IC ID, together without any spaces.
+Parnassus is accessed with your Netpass username, and the default password is "IC", a percent (%) sign, and the last six digits of your IC ID, together without any spaces.
 For example, your default password could look like IC%000000.
 When you log into Parnassus for the first time, you will be prompted to reset your password.
 Attention Internet Explorer 10 users: Compatibility View must be enabled in IE 10 in order for Parnassus to display correctly.

 Personal Computer Recommendations

 The Roy H. Park School of Communications highly recommends that undergraduate students have a Apple MacBook Pro laptop.
 There are no computer requirements for graduate students.